Gleethos/neureka/README.md

 [On the state of Deep Learning outside of CUDA’s walled garden.](https://towardsdatascience.com/on-the-state-of-deep-learning-outside-of-cudas-walled-garden-d88c8bbb4342)

-This is due to the fact that internally PyTorch is written in C++.
-Additionally, it's GPU acceleration is written in nvidia's cuda.
+This is due to the fact that internally PyTorch is written in C++ and it's GPU acceleration is written in nvidia's cuda.
-Which means that even developers willing to compile for all platforms would still be locked out of AMD Systems when it comes to performance.
+Which means that even developers willing to compile for all platforms would still be locked out of AMD and Intel Systems when it comes to performance.

-For that reason Neureka is written in Java and OpenCl (OpenCLi).
+For that reason Neureka is written in Java and OpenCl.
-Although performance will certainly be impacted by this choice, uncomplicated deployment and ease of use are the benefits.
+Although performance on nvidia devices will certainly be impacted by this choice, uncomplicated cross platform deployment and ease of use are the benefits.
 Additionally, the use of OpenCl theoretically should allow for FPGA utilization.
 This however has not been tested.